• Skip to primary navigation

 • Tomatoes - This is a tomato based chilli sauce and we used a can of chopped tomatoes, rather than fresh tomatoes, to make this a quick and easy recipe.
 Try to use the best quality tomatoes that you can, as you really will be able to taste the difference.
 Cheaper tinned tomatoes tend to be really watery and don't have as much flavour, and you will have a watery sauce.
 We use Mutti Fine Chopped Tomatoes.
 You can buy them in most supermarkets, but we buy them on Amazon in bulk which works out cheaper.

 • Chilli - The star of the sauce.
 We used bird's eye chillies, as that is what we already have.
 However, we have made this with different chillies and they all work well.
 It depends on the level of spiciness you want, and what flavour.
-You could use a generic red chilli from the supermarket or you could use scotch bonnet which add a touch of sweetness.
+You could use a generic red chilli from the supermarket or you could use hot chillies such as a Scotch Bonnet which add a touch of sweetness.

 • Shallots - This adds some texture to the kebab shop chilli sauce.
 Just make sure to really finely dice it.
 We used shallots because they have a little bit of sweetness to them, however you could use a small brown onion instead.